randomhacksuk/aircall-reporting/README.md

 $ php artisan migrate
 ```

-To set app id and app key of your aircall account edit second parameters for "air_call_id" and "air_call_key" in config/aircall.php or change it directly from .env file.
+To set app id and app key of your aircall account change it from .env file.

 The are several scheduled tasks, which will update database if you configure it clear.